fededim/Fededim.Extensions.Configuration.Protected/Fededim.Extensions.Configuration.Protected/docs/README.md

 v1.0.10
 - Improvement: Allow the specification of JsonSerializationOptions for JsonFileProtectProcessor to tweak its settings (comments inside JSON files are now skipped by default)
 - Improvement: Allow the specification of LoadOptions and SaveOptions for XmlFileProtectProcessor to tweak its settings

+v1.0.11
+- Improvement: Implemented additional JsonWithCommentsFileProtectProcessor ("hacky" optional FilerProtectProcessor) to allow the preservation of JSON comments when encrypting files using ProtectFiles
+- Improvement: Implemented UseJsonWithCommentsFileProtectOption extension method to replace JsonFileProtectProcessor (active by default for compliance with JSON standard of System.Text.Json) with JsonWithCommentsFileProtectProcessor

 # Detailed guide